mileni98/data-warehouse/README.md

 ## Source OLTP Schema

-The following image shows an ER schema for the database of one of the sources that was created for this project.
-This is a schema for a booking reservation system application, for which data was artificially created.
+The ER schema for the database of one of the sources created for this project is shown in the following image.
+This schema represents a booking reservation system application, for which data was artificially generated.

 <p align="center">
   <img src="https://github.com/mileni98/data-warehouse/assets/73794793/d27d27b0-e790-4386-8bb4-c4327a2798cf" alt="Source OLTP Schema" style="width: 85%; display: block; margin-left: auto; margin-right: auto;">